 A variety of sanctions may be implemented in order to help students be successful at Ferris.
-The majority of students found in violation of the Code of Student Community Standards will be assigned one Administrative Sanction and one Educational Sanction.
-These may include the following:
+The University may impose other sanctions singularly or in combination with any of the following:

 Disciplinary Probation Level I

 Disciplinary Probation Level I is a period of observation and review.
 Probation is intended to convey to the student that his/her conduct is unacceptable by University standards.
 Disciplinary Probation Level I will result in the student being on Probation for the remainder of the semester up to an additional academic year.
 Probation may involve the loss of specified privileges.